awesomelistsio/awesome/README.md

 * **[Awesome GitHub](https://github.com/awesomelistsio/awesome-github):** A curated list of high-quality tools, resources, libraries, and guides for working with GitHub.
 * **[Awesome YouTube](https://github.com/awesomelistsio/awesome-youtube):** A curated list of high-quality tools, resources, guides, and communities for YouTube creators, marketers, and enthusiasts.
 * **[Awesome Pinterest](https://github.com/awesomelistsio/awesome-pinterest):** A curated list of high-quality tools, resources, guides, and communities for Pinterest marketers, creators, and enthusiasts.
+- **[Awesome Substack](https://github.com/awesomelistsio/awesome-substack)** — A curated list of awesome tools, tips, guides, and resources for writers, publishers, and creators using Substack.
+- **[Awesome Medium](https://github.com/awesomelistsio/awesome-medium)** — A curated list of awesome tools, tips, extensions, and resources for writers, readers, and publishers on Medium.
+- **[Awesome Dribbble](https://github.com/awesomelistsio/awesome-dribbble)** — A curated list of awesome tools, tips, profiles, and resources for designers using Dribbble.
+- **[Awesome CodePen](https://github.com/awesomelistsio/awesome-codepen)** — A curated list of awesome CodePen demos, collections, resources, and inspiration for front-end developers and designers.
+- **[Awesome X](https://github.com/awesomelistsio/awesome-x)** — A curated list of high-quality tools, libraries, resources, and guides for working with X (formerly Twitter).

 ## Sustainability and Green Tech
 * **[Awesome Carbon Accounting & Offsets](https://github.com/awesomelistsio/awesome-carbon-accounting-offsets):** A curated list of tools, frameworks, datasets, standards, platforms, and projects for carbon accounting, carbon offsetting, and sustainability tracking.